Sleeping With The Radio On

 The good news?

-So many people are already sleeping with the radio on, that researchers and scientists are working together to find ways to help insomniacs through sound.
-Already, studies have shown that there appears to be a formula to creating music that relaxes the body and mind.
+So many people are already sleeping with the radio on that researchers and scientists are working together to find ways to help insomniacs through sound.

-A company called AXA PPP Healthcare is working with an internationally-renowned composer (named Eddie McGuire) to explore the possibility of creating a perfect sleep station with the help of AI.
+A company called AXA PPP Healthcare is working with an internationally renowned composer (named Eddie McGuire) to explore the possibility of creating a perfect sleep station with the help of AI.

-The head of instrumental studies for the University of St Andrews, Bede Williams chose McGuire to compose a lullaby called “Lyrical Lullaby” The tune contains all the elements required to help children and adults alike fall asleep.
+The head of instrumental studies for the University of St Andrews, Bede Williams, chose McGuire to compose a lullaby called “Lyrical Lullaby.”
+The tune contains all the elements required to help children and adults alike fall asleep.

 As well as descending patterns of notes, the company also used a carefully constructed tempo to have a sedative effect on the human mind.